Maraaya: 2015: Eurovision

 They represented Slovenia in the Eurovision Song Contest 2015 with their second single "Here for You".
 They performed in the second semi final where the song gathered 92 points and earned 5th place.
 In the grand final the song received 39 points and came 14th.

-Like "Lovin' Me", "Here For You" charted in many countries' official singles charts: it topped the Slovenian SloTop50 chart, it charted at 23rd in the Austrian Ö3 Austria Top 40 chart, at 24th in the Slovakian Rádio Top 100 chart, at 48th in the Belgian (Flanders) Ultratip 100 chart, at 10th in the Swedish Sverigetopplistan Heatseekers chart and at 18th in the Finnish Suomen virallinen lista digital chart.
+Like "Lovin' Me", "Here For You" charted in many countries' official singles charts: it topped the Slovenian SloTop50 chart, it charted at 23rd in the Austrian Ö3 Austria Top 40 chart, at 24th in the Slovak Rádio Top 100 chart, at 48th in the Belgian (Flanders) Ultratip 100 chart, at 10th in the Swedish Sverigetopplistan Heatseekers chart and at 18th in the Finnish Suomen virallinen lista digital chart.
 This song also topped the German Hitfire singles chart.

 In September 2015 they presented and released their third single "Living Again" at the Red Cross live charity concert in Cankar Hall, Ljubljana.
 It charted at 12th place in the official Slovenian singles SloTop50 chart, without any international success.